MARCH 18TH, 2021

 4. Understand the true cost of care.

-Finally, working to improve the accuracy of cost estimation within health systems can go a long way to reduce bad debt.
-Often, financial leaders have a good grasp on what the health system charges for procedures, but are less aware of how much those procedures actually cost to perform.
-Working to clarify the true cost of care can not only reduce risk of bad debt for health systems, but can also help patients make more informed decisions.
+Finally, working to improve the accuracy of cost estimation within health systems can go a long way to reduce hospital bad debt.
+Often, financial leaders have a good grasp of what the health system charges for procedures, but they might be less aware of what those procedures actually cost to perform.
+Working to clarify the true cost of care can reduce the risk of bad debt for health systems and help patients make more informed decisions.

-Better bad debt management isn’t just good for the bottom line: In the long term, it allows hospitals to offer more value to their communities -- such as by adding services, hiring more providers, improving facilities, and focusing on providing higher quality care.
+Better hospital bad debt policies aren't just good for the bottom line.
+In the long term, these efforts can allow hospitals to offer more value to their communities by adding services, hiring more providers, improving facilities, and focusing on providing higher-quality care.

-Reducing and preventing bad debt will require a multi-faceted approach: Eliminating bad debt coming from hospital employees is a great place to start.
+Reducing and preventing bad debt will require a multifaceted approach, and eliminating bad debt coming from hospital employees is a great place to start.
 By offering Paytient as a benefit to hospital employees, hospital systems can reduce their exposure to bad debt while improving the physical and financial health of their essential workers.